- Introduction

 purpose of this policy, the term ‘photograph’ covers any form of visual imaging, whether

-on film or in digital format. - Aims of this Policy
+on film or in digital format.

-- To protect the right of parents to consent to their child/children being
+• To protect the right of parents to consent to their child/children being

 photographed for purposes such as online publicity, social media, press releases and

-funding applications to further the aims of ISKCON. - To emphasise ISKCON’s safeguarding policy towards children on our premises or in
+• To emphasise ISKCON’s safeguarding policy towards children on our premises or in

 our care in respect of potential inappropriate use of visual images of children.